Alquity Future World Fund

 The responsibilities of the investment team cover all aspects of the research.
 Additionally, to ensure that our investment team follows a robust and consistent approach to ESG investing, we have governance in place to monitor, evaluate and support the team’s investment process and our ESG ratings.
 This governance mechanism is chaired by our Head of Quantitative Risk (Marnie Aragon-Uy), and includes the entire investment team (Mike Sell, Kieron Kader and Daniel Billis) and our CEO (Paul Robinson).

 We are actively involved at a strategic level in encouraging companies to improve their ESG disclosure practices.
 This includes support not only for the UN Principles for Responsible Investment (UNPRI), of which we are signatories since our foundation in 2010.
-We are also members of the Net Zero Asset Managers initiative, of the FAIRR Initiative, the Net Zero Asset Managers initiative, and the Plastic Solutions Investor Alliance.
+We are also members of the FAIRR Initiative, the Plastic Solutions Investor Alliance and other collaborative initiatives.
 In addition, we are signatories of the Tobacco Free Portfolios’ pledge, among other initiatives.

 Dialshifter